3rsw/assignment_calendar/README.md

 # Purpose
-This app was created to practice react.
+This app was created to practice react, and to save me making the same spreadsheet with different dates every term.

-# Functionality
+# Future Functionality
 So far the calendar only has UNSW dates for 2022.
-These will be added later.
+More dates (and possibly more unis), will be added later.
 There is currently no persistence, this will be added later by incorporating nedb.
+Uses electron so there are no server costs, but later, web app including login functionality may be added.